estebanstifli/axiachat-ai/readme.txt

 Stable tag: 1.1.5
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html
-Flexible AI chatbot: multiple bots, OpenAI / Claude support, shortcode or floating widget, optional RAG with local or Pinecone embeddings.
+Short Description: Flexible AI chatbot with multiple bots, OpenAI & Claude, contextual embeddings (local or Pinecone), PDF ingestion, usage limits & GDPR tools.

 == Description ==
 AI Chat lets you add one or more AI‑powered chatbots to your WordPress site.
 Each bot can have its own model settings, instructions, UI colors, avatar and placement.
 It uses the OpenAI API (you must provide your own API key) and can augment answers with contextual data (documents, posts or imported PDF content) using a basic Retrieval Augmented Generation workflow.